FSA Partner Banner Light

 Before your federal student loans or TEACH Grant service obligation can be discharged, you must submit an application for discharge and provide information to us to show that you are totally and permanently disabled.
 We will evaluate the information and determine if you qualify for a TPD discharge.

-Depending on your situation, you will attach the supporting documentation to your application, have your physician complete Section 4 of your application, or, in some cases, submit your application without documentation.
+Depending on your situation, you will attach the supporting documentation to your application, have a licensed medical professional complete Section 4 of your application, or, in some cases, submit your application without documentation.

 How do I demonstrate that I am totally and permanently disabled?